temnovdn/storia-me/readme.md

 Results will be generated as XML file:

-To generate cool HTML test report from XML file:
+To generate cool HTML test report from XML file above:

 $ mvn site

-after test run.
+Report will be generated in: